kashmawy/self_driving_cars/model_predictive_controller/README.md

         5. power(acceleration, 2)
         6. 200 * power(delta difference, 2) => Will make changes in delta happen more slowly and smoothly
         7. 10 * power(acceleration difference, 2) => Will make changes in acceleration happen more slowly and smoothly
+        8. power(psi difference, 2) => This will make changes in psi happen more slowly and smoothly
+        9. power(cte difference, 2) => This will make changes in cte happen more slowly to avoid having the car jerk around

     b.
 Copy over the state for the next N times
     c.
 Create all the constraints of the following: